Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 based on the fixed GoP duration, e.g., two seconds that is used by all media sources.
 So the segment duration is fixed for all tracks (not only the video tracks).
-The media sources use a fixed anchor T as a timeline origin, this should be 1-1-1970 (Unix epoch) or another well known defined time anchor.
+The media sources use a fixed anchor T as a timeline origin, this should be 1-1-1970 (Unix epoch) or another well-known defined time anchor.
 The segment boundaries in this case are K * segment duration (since anchor T) for an integer K > 0.
 Any media source joining or starting can compute the fragment boundary and produce segments with equivalent segment boundaries corresponding